ser8210/tiny3d/README.md

 It uses PSL1GHT and install the libraries in PSL1GHT/lib, C Header files in PSL1GHT/include

-see the 'docs' folder to know more (i need to update the info to the 2.0)
+see the 'docs' folder to know more (i need to update the info to the 2.0 version)

 Credits
 -------